Tea Bag & Zine Booklet

 Project Description

 For this project, you will create two sets of One Zine Booklet with accompanying Three Tea Bags.
-The Zine booklet should utilize the formal elements and principles of design combined with the design of a tea bags.
+The Zine booklet should utilize the formal elements and principles of design combined with the design of a tea bags following Part C of the project.
 We will explore how both form and content can be utilized together to communicate an idea, emotion, and narrative to your viewer.
 How can two-dimensional images be utilized for self-expression?
 We will also explore the arrangement, presentation, and installation of the Tea Bags & Zine Booklet.

 How can a two-dimensional image be utilized for self-expression?